Sunburn is a painful skin reaction to too much ultraviolet (UV) radiation from the sun.

-You don’t have to sit in the sun to be exposed to UV radiation, and it doesn’t have to be a hot summer day for you or your child to get sunburned.
-You can still be sunburned on cool or overcast days, or when sun reflects on to you from buildings, water, sand or snow.
+You can be exposed to UV radiation whenever you’re outside during the day – it doesn’t have to be a bright, sunny or hot day.
+It’s very common to get sunburned on cool or overcast days, or when sun reflects from buildings, water, sand or snow.

 Symptoms of sunburn

 - dry, itching and peeling skin 3-8 days after the sunburn.